-Oyamel is another of José Andrés’s “small plates” restaurants.
+Oyamel is another of José Andrés’s “small plates” restaurants (Jaleo and Zaytinya).
 Another winning one, I should add.
 First thing you do is order a margarita and the guacamole, so you can sip and munch on dipped chips while mulling over the list of antojitos, or Mexican “little dishes from the streets.”
 Need some suggestions?
-Try the ceviche (marinated seafood salad), papas al moles (fried potatoes in an almond and chili sauce with a touch of chocolate), house specialty chapulines (sauteed grasshoppers!), and quesadilla de chicharrones (fried pork belly in a tortilla with cheese and chile sauce).
-This may sound like a lot of food, but remember these are small plates meant to share.
-Oyamel’s carnival atmosphere is part of the fun.
-Window-fronted on two sides, Oyamel overlooks the Penn Quarter’s busiest artery, 7th Street; sit at the miniscule ceviche bar in the southwest pocket of the restaurant and you’re in the best spot for people-watching, inside and out.
+Try the ceviche (marinated seafood salad), papas al moles (fried potatoes in an almond and chili sauce with a touch of chocolate), house-specialty chapulines (sautéed grasshoppers!), and quesadilla de chicharrones (fried pork belly in a tortilla with cheese and chile sauce).
+This may sound like a lot of food, but remember that these are small plates meant to share.
+Oyamel’s carnival atmosphere and whimsical decor (try to count the number of butterflies) are part of the fun.
+Window-fronted on two sides, Oyamel overlooks the Penn Quarter’s busiest artery, 7th Street; sit at a window-side table and you’re in the best spot for people-watching, inside and out.

 Washington, D.C.› Restaurant